-- how your research addresses a gap in or builds upon existing knowledge;
+- how your research addresses a gap in, or builds upon, existing knowledge

-- how your research links to the department that you're applying to;
+- how your research links to the department that you're applying to

 - the academic, cultural, political and/or social significance of your research questions.

-It should also focus on the theoretical and practical knowledge gaps that your work aims to address, as this ultimately justifies and provides the motivation for your project.
+It should focus on the theoretical and practical knowledge gaps that your work aims to address, as this ultimately justifies and provides the motivation for your project.

 You should also show that you're aware of the limitations of your research, qualifying the parameters that you plan to introduce.
-Remember: it's more impressive to do a fantastic job of exploring a narrower topic than a decent job of exploring a wider one.
+Remember, it's more impressive to do a fantastic job of exploring a narrower topic than a decent job of exploring a wider one.

 Finally, you'll provide a list of the most significant texts, plus any attachments such as your academic CV.
 Demonstrate your skills in critical reflection by selecting only those resources that are most appropriate.

-- every page is numbered;
+- every page is numbered

-- it is professional, interesting and informative;
+- it's professional, interesting and informative

-- you've included a contents page;
+- it has a contents page

 - you've used a clear and easy-to-read structure, with appropriate headings.